duongvituan/godot-awesome-splash/README.md

 (Note: If you copy to another folder, just fix the "Load failed due to missing dependencies" error by clicking "Fix Dependencies" and selecting your path.)

+### I want to run on mobile (android, ios.. ), what do I need to do?
+You don't need to do anything, the splash screen will automatically adjust for you.

 ## Contribution
 Contributions are welcome and are accepted via pull requests.